robvenn/chatlayer-code-tests/assignments/fullstack/assignment.md

 Write the backend in any language.
 Node.js (JavaScript) is preferred.

-Even though it may be a tiny API, be sure to provide everything you would expect from a production grade API.
+Even though it may be a tiny API, be sure to provide everything you would expect from a production-grade API.

 ### Frontend

 Build a chat widget that will allow the user to send a message to the EchoBot's backend.

-These are the minimal required components the frontend should consist:
+These are the minimum required components the frontend should consist:

 - a **text input field** for users to enter their expression
 - a **send button** allowing users to send the expression to the EchoBot